Muhammad-Magdi/image-processing/README.md

   4- Apply an Opening Process (Erosion then Dilation).

-  5- Extract the Connected Components using a Flood-Fill.
+  5- Label each Connected Component (i.e. color them with a random color) using Flood-Fill Algorithm.

 ## Screeshots: